aau-claaudia/hpc/docs/mistral/index.md

 Teaching :lucide-ban:
 { .hpc-tag title="Mistral is only for academic reserach activities." }

-Confidential & sensitive data :lucide-ban:
+Confidential & sensitive data :lucide-check:
-{ .hpc-tag title="Mistral is only approved for public data (level 1)." }
+{ .hpc-tag title="Level 2 and 3 data is allowed only in a dedicated workspace requested via the Serviceportal, after the project is assessed by Grants and Contracts." }

-Personal data :lucide-ban:
+Personal data :lucide-check:
-{ .hpc-tag title="Mistral is not approved for personal data." }
+{ .hpc-tag title="Personal data may be processed only as an assisting research tool, with data minimisation, and Level 2 or 3 data only in a dedicated workspace." }

 Web interface :lucide-check:
 { .hpc-tag title="The service is accessed through a browser-based interface." }